AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Natural language understanding

-Natural language understanding (NLU) is a subfield of NLP which focuses on understanding the meaning of human speech by recognizing patterns in unstructured speech input.
-NLU solutions have 3 components:
+Natural language understanding (NLU) is a branch of NLP dedicated to interpreting the meaning of spoken language by detecting patterns in unstructured verbal input.
+NLU solutions are made up of three main components:

 • Dictionary to determine the meaning of a word